ITT Technical Institute: Legal issues

 In October 2005, ITT agreed to pay $730,000 to settle a lawsuit with California.
 The involved employees alleged that it inflated students' grade point averages to qualify them for more financial aid from the State of California.

 A February 2011 investigative report by WTMJ-TV in Milwaukee found evidence of widespread grade inflation at the school's Milwaukee area location in Greenfield.
 In one instance a student received a score of 100% on a computer forensics assignment by emailing the professor a noodle recipe.
-The station believed this to be a way to increase federal student aid funding.
+The station's reporters believed tactics such as these increased federal student aid funding.

 In 2013, a complaint was filed against ESI and two ESI executive officers in U.S. District Court for the Southern District of New York regarding securities.
 The Massachusetts Laborers' Annuity Fund filed a similar complaint and the cases were consolidated.
 The Plumbers and Pipefitters National Pension Fund and Metropolitan Water Reclamation District Retirement Fund were the lead plaintiffs.
 Students continue to allege that private loans with JP Morgan Chase and other banks are predatory loans.
 In 2013 USA Today listed more than 50 ITT campuses as "red flag" schools because their student loan default rates were higher than their graduation rates.

 On February 26, 2014, the Consumer Financial Protection Bureau (CFPB) sued ITT.
-The CFPB alleged that they used high-pressure tactics to coerce students into high-interest private loans that were likely to end in default.
+The CFPB alleged ITT used high-pressure tactics to coerce students into obtaining high-interest private loans that were likely to end in default.
 ESI is also being investigated by at least a dozen state attorneys general for allegations of fraud and deceptive marketing.
 According to a July 2014 Senate Health, Education, Labor, and Pensions (HELP) committee report, 57% of ITT programs would fail the Department of Education's proposed Gainful Employment rule.